 All of the above examples can raise a number of different concerns when it comes to estate planning for blended families.
-At the Colorado Law Offices of Karen Brady, P.C., our firm's founder, attorney Karen L. Brady, has more than 20 years of legal experience helping blended and other nontraditional families help plan for the future.
+At the Colorado Brady, McFarland & Lord, LLC, our firm’s founder, attorney Karen L. Brady, has more than 21 years of legal experience helping blended and other nontraditional families help plan for the future.
 To find out more about how we can help you, contact us online or call 888-806-7304 to schedule an appointment to discuss your situation.

 Common Estate Planning Concerns For Blended Families

 A number of concerns and challenges greet blended families when it comes to estate planning, including:

 - The inadvertent disinheritance of children and stepchildren

 - Delayed inheritance on behalf of children following the death of a parent’s spouse